orangeduck/Corange/README.txt

 	:: Running ::

-		To run a game call corange from the command line with the first arg being the name of the game to play.
-For example if you wish to play the "cello" demo run the command:

-			$ corange cello

-		Otherwise it will default to the blank game called "empty" which will just display a blank screen.

-		You can also run any of the demo .bat files
+		Corange is a library, but to take a quick look at some of the things it can do run any of the exe files in the demos folder.

 	:: Compiling ::